Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

-By \cite{Gru72}*{I.8} (which is the affine scheme case of \Cref{cool-prop} below), the smooth map $A \ra A_j$ has a retraction: the $A/I$-point of $A_j$ inherited from $\wh{A}$ lifts to an $A$-point.
+By \cite{Gru72}*{Th\'{e}or\`{e}me I.8} (which is the affine scheme case of \Cref{cool-prop} below), the smooth map $A \ra A_j$ has a retraction: the $A/I$-point of $A_j$ inherited from $\wh{A}$ lifts to an $A$-point.
 Thus, the map $F(A) \ra F(A_j)$ also has a retraction, so that $F(A) \hra F(\wh{A})$ and any lift of an element of $F(A/I)$ to $F(\wh{A})$ first descends to a lift in some $F(A_j)$ and then maps via the retraction to a desired lift~in~$F(A)$.

 For the assertion about $G$, by a limit argument, we may assume that the Henselian pair $(A, I)$ in question is the Henselization of a finite type $B$-algebra along some ideal.
-By \S\ref{Zar-Hens}, such an $A$ is Noetherian and, by \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/07PV}{07PV}, \href{https://stacks.math.columbia.edu/tag/0AH3}{0AH3}}, it inherits geometric regularity of formal fibers from $B$, so the claim about $F$ applied to $G$ allows us to replace $(A, I)$ by its $I$-adic completion and to conclude. \epf
+By \S\ref{Zar-Hens}, such an $A$ is Noetherian and, by \cite{SP}*{Proposition \href{https://stacks.math.columbia.edu/tag/07PV}{07PV}, Lemma \href{https://stacks.math.columbia.edu/tag/0AH3}{0AH3}}, it inherits geometric regularity of formal fibers from $B$, so the claim about $F$ applied to $G$ allows us to replace $(A, I)$ by its $I$-adic completion and to conclude. \epf

-We combine \Cref{xexc-comp} with recent results on Tannaka duality for algebraic stacks to extend the lifting result for smooth affine schemes \cite{Gru72}*{I.8} used above to algebraic stacks as follows.
+We combine \Cref{xexc-comp} with recent results on Tannaka duality for algebraic stacks to extend the lifting result for smooth affine schemes \cite{Gru72}*{Th\'{e}or\`{e}me I.8} used above to algebraic stacks as follows.

-\bprop For a Henselian pair $(A, I)$ and a smooth, quasi-compact, algebraic $A$-stack $\sX$ with quasi-affine diagonal, the pullback map $\sX(A) \ra \sX(A/I)$ is essentially surjective. \eprop
+\bprop For a Henselian pair $(A, I)$ and a smooth algebraic $A$-stack $\sX$ with quasi-affine diagonal, the pullback map $\sX(A) \ra \sX(A/I)$ is essentially surjective.\footnote{Added in proof: The surjectivity also holds when $\sX$ is a smooth scheme (with no assumption on its diagonal), see \cite{torsors-regular}*{Proposition 6.1.1~(a)}.} \eprop